rosbacke/delegate/doc/delegate.md

 ### Static member functions

 **equal**.
-Return _true_ if both arguments point to the same wrapper function and the context pointer are equal, or both delegates are in null state.
+Return _true_ if both arguments point to the same wrapper function and the context pointer is equal, or both delegates are in the null state.
 `bool equal(delegate const&, delegate const&)`

 **less**.
 Return _true_ if the _lhs_ wrapper function is < the _rhs_ wrapper function.
 If wrapper functions are equal, return true if < is true on context pointers.
 The null state is < all stored wrappers.